Long-acting reversible contraception: what do people want to know?

 Project Details

 Although there are many contraceptive options available in Australia, most women* use the pill and condoms.
 There has been a concerted effort over the past decade to encourage women to utilise the most effective methods available, including contraceptive implants and intrauterine devices (also called long-acting reversible contraception, or LARC), but success has been limited.
-Research-to-date has almost exclusively focused on the healthcare context; the views of women considering using these methods are missing.
-This study will examine needs of women who are considering using an intrauterine device or contraceptive implant, and asks questions like, what information is currently available about these methods?
-What sorts of information do people want about these methods?
-What do people already know about intrauterine devices and contraceptive implants?
-How do people want to be informed about their contraceptive options?
-What are the experiences of women who are currently using, or have previously used an intrauterine device or contraceptive implant?
+Much research-to-date has focused on improving access in the healthcare context.
+The LARC Project is a broad body of work with the key aim of improving the experiences of those who use, or may wish to use these contraceptive methods.

 *This project uses the term women to refer to those with female reproductive organs.
 However, we note that not all people with female reproductive organs will identify as women and use this term in an inclusive and broad way to refer to all people with female reproductive organs who may require contraception.